pflegende/XeusClingMatplotLibExample/README.md

-# exploring cpp in jupyter notebook
+# exploring cpp in a jupyter notebook

 thx to @olilarkin